 {

 }

 The derivation of the first condition can be found in the appendix.
-The second condition corresponds to $p>p_c$ for network $B$.
-For the isolated network case the condition for non existence of the GCC is $p<\frac{<k>}{<k^2> - <k>}$.
-Since $G_0(f_b) < 1$, the value of $q_a$ required to fragment network $A$ is higher compared to the isolated network case.
-Thus $A$ is more robust against random attack as compared to the isolated network scenario.
+The second condition corresponds to $p>p_c$ for network $B$ (bond percolation probability must be greater than the critical threshold probability).

+Consider an isolated network with distribution same as that of network $A$ which undergoes a \emph{random} attack.
+Let $q$ be the probability that a node is attacked in the isolated network.
+Assume that $q =1- \frac{\langle k\rangle }{\langle k^2\rangle -\langle k\rangle }$, i.e, GCC does not exist.
+Now, if $q$ is equal to $q_a$, then $1-q_aG^b(f^b) > 1-q$, i.e., the network with antagonistic and dependent interactions does not collapse.
+Thus, a GCC exists in network $A$, while it does not exist in the isolated network.
+In other words, networks with dependent antagonistic interactions are more robust against \emph{random} attacks than isolated networks.

+The intuition behind this mathematical result is as follows.
+When network $A$ launches a random attack on network $B$, the failure of nodes in network $B$ result in failure of links in network $A$.
+This results in reduction of the attack probability, since lesser number of nodes in $A$ attack $B$.
+Now, $q_a$ is the fraction of links in $A$ that depend on $B$, it is also the probability that a link in $A$ fails due to the collapse of network $B$.
+Due to antagonistic and dependent interactions the effective probability that a link in network $A$ collapses becomes $q_aG^b(f^b)$ which is less than $q_a$ since $G^b(f^b)<1$.
+Such an automatic reduction of link failure probability doesn't occur in isolated networks.
+Hence networks with dependent and antagonistic interactions are more robust against random attacks compared to isolated networks.